sungnga/practice/typescript/rts/README.md

 - If the `inputRef` did not get applied to some html element, then the thing that the `inputRef` is pointing to might be of type null.
 TS takes this into account
   - `const `inputRef` = useRef<HTMLInputElement | null>(null);`

+### Implementing inputRef in useEffect hook
+- Use useEffect() hook to apply the inputRef when the component first mounts or when the page reloads
+- Write a condition that if `!inputRef.current`, meaning that the inputRef hasn't been assigned to an html element, then return early.
+If there is, call .focus() on it